danielxfeng/42cursus/blog/philosopher.md

 - **Print Operations** – To avoid output overlap, we must also prevent data races between philosopher threads when printing logs.

 #### The Cost of System Calls
-- **Thread Management** – The subject requires one thread per philosopher.
-Thread creation and initialization are time-consuming.
-The subject allows up to **200 philosophers**, which means we need to manage up to **200 threads**.
-We need to handle this properly to avoid failures caused by performance issues.
+- **Thread Management** – The problem requires one thread per philosopher.
+Thread creation and initialization can be expensive.
+Since the problem allows up to **200 philosophers**, we may need to manage up to **200 threads**.
+We need a proper way to handle it.
-- **Write System Calls** – It is frequently used in this project and can introduce unnecessary delays.
+- **Write System Call** – `write` syscall is a frequent operation in this project, we need to pay attention to the expense of the cost of syscalls.

 ### Solution